-Intel also manufactures and sells integrated graphics chipsets bundled with their microprocessors and is a dominant competitor with respect to this portion of our business.
+Intel also manufactures and sells integrated graphics chipsets bundled with their microprocessors and is a dominant competitor with respect to this portion of our semiconductor graphics business that we have added through the acquisition of ATI.
 Intel could leverage its dominance in the microprocessor market to sell its integrated chipsets.
-Also, Intel has stated that it intends to reenter the discrete GPU market.
-Either of these actions could shrink the total available market for certain of our graphics products.
+Also, we believe Intel will reenter the discrete GPU market.
+Either of these actions could shrink the total available market for certain of our discrete GPUs.
 Intel could also take other actions that place our discrete GPUs and integrated chipsets at a competitive disadvantage such as giving one or more of our competitors in the graphics market, such as Nvidia Corporation, preferential access to its proprietary graphics interface or other useful information.
 Moreover, computer manufacturers are increasingly using integrated graphics chipsets, particularly for notebooks, because they cost significantly less than traditional discrete graphics components while offering reasonably good graphics performance for most mainstream PCs.
+The success of our graphics business is dependent, in part, upon the success of our integrated chipset products.
 If our graphics products do not successfully address the discrete GPU and integrated chipset markets, our graphics business could be adversely affected.